Skip to content

 Quick answer

-The "Account Action Required" notification on Android means Google Play Services can't sync one of your Google accounts.
-Fix it by tapping the notification and re-entering your password, or go to Settings > Accounts > Google and remove then re-add the affected account.
+The "Account Action Required" notification on Android means Google Play Services lost sync with one of your Google accounts.
+Tap the notification and re-enter your password to fix it in under a minute.

-• The notification appears when Google Play Services can’t verify or sync a Google account on your device
+• Google Play Services triggers this notification when it can’t verify a Google account on your device

-• Re-entering your Google account password fixes the issue about 80% of the time
+• Re-entering your Google password fixes the problem about 80% of the time

-• Clearing the Google Play Services cache is the fastest fix when password re-entry doesn’t work
+• Clearing the Google Play Services cache forces a fresh connection when password re-entry fails

-• Removing and re-adding the Google account forces a full re-sync and fixes persistent cases
+• Removing and re-adding the affected Google account resolves persistent cases without deleting data

-• The problem often starts after a password change, two-factor authentication update, or a deleted Google account
+• The notification often starts after a password change, 2FA update, or Android system update

 #What Causes the Account Action Required Notification?

 Two-factor authentication changes.
-Updating your 2FA settings, switching from SMS to an authenticator app, or revoking app passwords can break the existing session on your phone.
+Switching from SMS verification to an authenticator app or revoking app-specific passwords breaks the existing session on your phone.

 #How Do You Fix Account Action Required on Android?

 Start with Method 1.
-It works for most people and takes less than a minute.
+It resolves the issue for most people in under 60 seconds.

 #Method 1: Tap the Notification and Re-Enter Your Password

-1. Pull down the notification shade and tap the “Account Action Required” notification
+1. Pull down the notification shade and tap “Account Action Required”

-2. Enter your current Google account password and complete any two-factor authentication prompts
+2. Enter your current Google account password and complete any 2FA prompts

-In our testing on a Galaxy S24, this resolved the notification immediately.
-If the notification comes back within a few hours, move to Method 2.
+We tested this on our Galaxy S24, and it cleared the notification right away.
+If the notification returns within a few hours, try Method 2.

 #Method 2: Clear Google Play Services Cache

-Old cached data can prevent Google Play Services from authenticating properly.
+Old cached data can block Google Play Services from authenticating properly.
 Clearing it forces a fresh connection.

-1. Open Settings > Apps, then tap the three-dot menu and select Show system apps
+1. Open Settings > Apps, tap the three-dot menu, and select Show system apps

-This takes about 15 seconds.
-Your phone may briefly show sync activity afterward.
-We found this method particularly effective after Android system updates.
+Takes about 15 seconds.
+We found this particularly effective after Android system updates.

 #Method 3: Remove and Re-Add the Google Account

-If the first two methods didn’t work, removing the account entirely and adding it back forces Android to establish a fresh connection with Google’s servers.
+When the first two methods don’t work, removing the account entirely and re-adding it forces Android to build a fresh connection with Google’s servers.
+You won’t lose emails, contacts, or Drive files because those live on Google’s servers, not on your phone.

-1. Go to Settings > Accounts (or Settings > Passwords & accounts on newer Android versions)
+1. Go to Settings > Accounts (or Settings > Passwords & accounts on Android 13+)

 2. Tap the Google account showing the error, then tap Remove account

-3. Restart your phone, then go back to Settings > Accounts > Add account > Google and sign in
+3. Restart your phone, then go to Settings > Accounts > Add account > Google and sign in again

-If you’ve forgotten your Android password or can’t access your Google account at all, you’ll need to recover the account through Google’s account recovery page first.
+If you’ve forgotten your Android password, recover the account through Google’s recovery page first.

 #Method 4: Update Google Play Services

 An outdated version of Google Play Services can cause authentication failures.
-Google Play Services updates automatically, but sometimes the update gets stuck.
+It updates automatically, but sometimes the update gets stuck.

 1. Open Settings > Apps > Show system apps and find Google Play Services

-2. Tap the three-dot menu at the top right and select Uninstall updates
+2. Tap the three-dot menu and select Uninstall updates

-3. Open the Google Play Store and let it auto-update Google Play Services
+3. Open the Google Play Store and let it auto-update (takes 1-3 minutes)

 #Method 5: Turn Off the Notification (Last Resort)

-If you’re dealing with a deleted account that you don’t plan to recover, you can silence the notification permanently.
-This doesn’t fix the sync issue but stops the alert.
+If the notification is tied to a deleted account you don’t plan to recover, you can silence it permanently.
+This doesn’t fix the sync issue but stops the alert from appearing.

 1. Open Settings > Apps > Show system apps and find Google Play Services